-Emission of HFC 134A from aerosol sprays for industrial purpose is calculated due to the IPCC default.
-The concumption is divided as an average of 50% for previous year and 50% in actual year /4/.
+Emission of HFC-134A from aerosol sprays for industrial purpose is calculated due to the IPCC default.
+The consumption is divided as an average of 50% for previous year and 50% in actual year /4/.

-Total emission from this area amounts in 2014 to 5.5 tonnes of HFC-134a corresponding to 8 100 tonnes CO_2 equivalents.
-Compared with 2013, emission estimates have increased by approx. 100 tonnes CO_2 equivalents.
-The emission from this source has been steady state approx. 5.5 tonnes since 2009.
+Total emission from this area amounts in 2016 to 7 tonnes of HFC-134a corresponding to 9 200 tonnes $CO_2$ equivalents.
+Compared with 2015, emission estimates have increased by approx. 1072 tonnes $CO_2$ equivalents.

-Medical Doze Inhalers (MDI)
+Medical Dose Inhalers (MDI)